 - Required: Set the Channel Warehouse for FBA.
 It must be set in the same company as the FBA integration in Toolbox > Channel Warehouse.
 If you have more than one FBA integration running in different companies, it is crucial to create different FBA warehouses and select the Channel Warehouse for each one of them.
 Having two FBA integrations set to the same FBA warehouse will cause the inventory imports to overlap each other with every update, and display incorrect data.

-- If your Amazon integration is running correctly and you have the FBA warehouse set, you can enable the download of FBA orders: Click company Toolbox > Amazon Settings > General Settings > Allow FBA Orders > Save Settings.
+- If your Amazon integration is running correctly and you have the FBA warehouse set, you can enable the download of FBA orders: Click Company Toolbox > Amazon Settings > General Settings > Enable FBA Workflow > Save Settings.